kadamwhite/talks/2017/wceu/wceu.md

 ???

 And this scale of data is of course not limited to science.
 We talk a lot about Big Data, but how can you reason about something you cannot see?
-A lot of the work our data visualization team at Bocoup does
+A lot of the work our data visualization team at Bocoup does involves building custom interfaces for specific datasets, going beyond what you can do with analytics tools like Tableau.

 ---

-(reel of data visualization projects to serve as examples of breadth of field: Lyra, Measurement Lab, Harvard cancer browser)

-But this is just the tip of the iceberg.
-We use maps to illustrate Visualization is one of our specialties at Bocoup, and we've been honored to work on many complex, large-scale data analysis projects.
+## So, WordPress?

+???

 Today I want to share how we can bring the tools and techniques of data visualization to WordPress.

----
-(screenshot of Chicago Magazine Obama's Speech emoji visualization?
-NY Times graphics desk work? https://www.theatlas.com/ (qz.com graphics portal)?)

-???

-There are also many other news sites that embed interactive graphics into their pieces, such as to explain a news story.
+The sorts of news visuals we talked about earlier are often embedded into articles written in WordPress,

-But today we're going to focus on how we can visualize the information already present within our WordPress sites.
+But we're going to focus on how we can visualize the information that's already present within our WordPress sites.

 ---
 <!-- .slide: data-background="url('../../2016/wp-as-data-csvconf/images/wp_posts-columns.png')" data-state="solid-bg" -->